Sironfoot/baloon/README.md

 #### Dropping Database Connections

-Drop database commands can fail if there are open/active connections to the database.
-To make the setup and teardown more reliable, it's a good idea to drop these connections as well.
-The below example is for postgres:
+`DROP DATABASE` commands can fail if there are open/active connections to the database.
+To make setup and teardown more reliable, it's a good idea to drop these connections as well.
+Below is an example for postgres:

 ```go
 sqlDropConnections :=